multigcs/LinuxCNC-RIO/README.md

 ---
 Thanks to the https://github.com/scottalford75/Remora Project, i'm using a modified version of it's Linux-Component

-And many thanks to Contributions to:
+And many thanks for Contributions to:

 * https://github.com/TurBoss
 * https://github.com/ozzyrob